PempheroKamundi/pempherokamundi/README.md

 ## About Me
 Senior Full-Stack Software Engineer with over 6 years of experience in software development and system design.
 Currently building VirtuEducate, an AI-powered examination prep assistant helping Malawian students prepare for JCE and MSCE exams.
 Passionate about leveraging technology to improve education accessibility in Malawi.

+- Previously led development at IBL AI ( https://ibl.ai/ ), building AI skills platforms used by ACI Learning, Nvidia, Evermode, and Legatum

+## Projects

-## 🚀 Current Project: VirtuEducate
+### 🚀 VirtuEducate
 Building an AI-driven educational solution to address Malawi's educational challenges:

-- You can find **screenshots of the website I am building** in the [`/images`](./images) folder.
-- View sample code base here : https://github.com/PempheroKamundi/performance_engine

-- Tackling the low national exam pass rate through personalized learning
+( Tackling the low national exam pass rate through personalized learning )
-- Making quality exam preparation accessible to all Malawian students
-- Using AI to provide detailed explanations and adaptive learning paths

 - Features include:
   - 10,000+ exam-style questions for JCE and MSCE students
   - AI-powered personalized study paths based on past paper patterns